 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-1 and the A7R II have been discontinued, but can regularly be found used on eBay.
-The E-1 was replaced by the Olympus E-3, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Sony A7R II Manual.
+Both the E-1 and the A7R II have been discontinued, but can regularly be found used on ebay.
+The E-1 was replaced by the Olympus E-3, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the E-1 and A7R II can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-1 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.